coreos/docs/guides/index.md

 WantedBy=local.target
 ```

-Then run `systemctl restart local-enable.service` to restart all services wanted by local.target.
+Then run `systemctl restart local-enable.service` to start all services wanted by local.target.
 This will start your container and log to the systemd journal.
 You can read the log by running:

 ```
 journalctl -u hello.service -f